Learning Refined Document Representations for Dense Retrieval via Deliberate Thinking: Experimental Methodology

-\textbf{Datasets.} We train all \method{} models using the public portion of the E5 dataset~\cite{wang2023improving,springer2024repetition}, which comprises approximately 1.5M samples.
 The retrieval effectiveness of \method{} is evaluated on the BEIR benchmark~\cite{thakur2021beir}, which includes 18 datasets that span a variety of domains.
 Our evaluation focuses on the 14 publicly available datasets used for the zero-shot retrieval task.
-Additional details about the training dataset and evaluation benchmark can be found in Appendix~\ref{app:dataset}.
+The statistics for these datasets are provided in Table~\ref{tab:dataset_stats}.

 \textbf{Evaluation Metrics.} To evaluate the retrieval effectiveness of \method{}, we use nDCG@10, the standard metric for the BEIR benchmark.
 The metric implementation follows the \texttt{pytrec-eval} toolkit~\cite{van2018pytrec_eval}, which is consistent with prior work~\cite{zhu2023large}.